 Coffee is a popular drink for many residents of Massachusetts.
 To meet the needs of the public, coffee-serving chains and restaurants will brew and keep hot coffee ready and waiting for the next request.
 When serving coffee, the stores try to make sure it is served just right: hot enough to please but not so hot that it harms the customer.
 However, serving the coffee at too hot a temperature may place the coffee in the category of unsafe food products.

-Source: 3 News, “Burger King sued by woman who claims coffee was spilled onto her through drive through window,” Kim Choe, Jan.
+Source: 3 News, “Burger King sued by a woman who claims coffee was spilled onto her through the drive-through window,” Kim Choe, Jan.
 10, 2013